 Dr Peter Fenwick, Author of ‘The Art of Dying’

-Nearing the End of Life: a guide for relatives, friends and carers (now available on kindle) provides information on what happens as someone enters their dying process (all information in the brochure can also be accessed via the death and dying button on the menu) Due to generous sponsorship from the Aim Foundation over 60,000 of these brochures have been distributed free to hospices, hospitals, care homes, GP surgeries, and relatives in need of help and support.
+Nearing the End of Life: a guide for relatives, friends and carers (now available on kindle) provides information on what happens as someone enters their dying process (all information in the brochure can also be accessed via the death and dying button on the menu) Due to generous sponsorship from the Aim Foundation thousands of these brochures have been distributed free to hospices, hospitals, care homes, GP surgeries, and relatives in need of help and support.
 It is now used in many palliative care training programmes and included in end-of-life care resource packages.
 Dying Matters (set up by the National Council of Palliative care in 2009) incorporated it into their own end-of-life resources.